ibm-cloud-docs/Db2onCloud/migration_setup.md

 6. When the migration is complete, your deployment is now available in the **Performance** plan.

 {:important}
-Keeping both the Classic and Performance instances active will result in billing for each environment until you delete the Classic instance.
+Keeping both the Classic and Performance instances active will result in billing for each environment until the Classic instance is deleted.